mnajlat/brand-my-login/readme.txt

 == Description ==
 Light, fast and easy-to-use plugin for branding your WordPress login page by giving it your brand logo and theme color and extra simple styles.

-**Usage:**
+**What you can do with Brand My Login:**

 Unordered list:

 * Change logo image.
 * Choose background image and position.
-* Pick accent color to the login form.
+* Pick accent color for the login form.
-* Add border to the login form and control its width.
+* Add border to the login form.
-* Add border radius to the login form and control it with pixels measurement.
+* Add border radius to the login form.

 == Installation ==
 Upload Brand My Login plugin to your blog, Activate it.